Trial date set for barrister accused of falsifying tax returns

 In a statement issued to Tax Policy Associates by Old Square Tax Chambers, it was said that “The charges are denied… Mr Venables is confident that he has paid all tax lawfully due“.

-In March 2026, the Law Society Gazette reported that Mr Venables entered not guilty pleas to both charges.
+In March 2026, the Law Society Gazette reported that Mr Venables entered not guilty pleas to two* charges.

 At this 46-minute hearing before Mr Justice Calver we were told that the trial is expected to start on Monday May 18th 2026 and last for 4-5 weeks.
 Mr Venables, wearing a dark grey suit, sat in the well of the court.

 We were told the identity of at least two witnesses – Mr Dean Wise, Mr Venables’ gardener, and Ms Amanda West, Mr Venables bookkeeper.
-A tax expert is also expected to give evidence on behalf of the prosecution.
+A tax expert is also expected to give evidence.

 The work on this site is protected by copyright laws and treaties around the world.
 All such rights are reserved.